Roggenburg Abbey: After dissolution

 The abbey church became a parish church.
 The rest of the abbey's property passed into private ownership, except for the buildings, which were taken over by the Bavarian government.
 Until 1862 a district court and rent office were accommodated here.
 Later the buildings were used for a variety of functions, including as a school, a forestry office and a parochial office.

 Second foundation

 In 1986 Premonstratensians again occupied the premises.
 On 8 November 1992 the new community was raised to the status of an independent priory of Windberg Abbey.
 In the interval there had arisen a training centre for family, environment and culture, a museum and a centre for art and culture, as well as gastronomical facilities.
 In addition, the monastery shop sells devotional items, the monastery's own wine and various other products of their own manufacture.

 Abbey church

 The Baroque abbey church was built between 1752 and 1758 to plans by Simpert Kraemer in the shape of a cross.
 The hall church, with extended transept and double towers, is 70 metres long, 35 metres across and has an inside height, to the highest point, of 28 metres.
-Today it is used as the Roman Catholic parish church of the Ascension of the Virgin Mary.
+It is used as the Roman Catholic parish church of the Ascension of the Virgin Mary.